Math ASSET Test

 The Importance of the ASSET Test Math Section

-It is true that ASSET is not a competitive test that determines your entry into post-secondary programs.
-However, many institutions use the ASSET test as an integral part in the enrollment process.
+It is true that it is not a competitive test that determines your entry into post-secondary programs.
+However, many institutions use this test as an integral part in the enrollment process.

-- They use the ASSET test scores for analyzing and understanding the students/prospective students' abilities and skills and accordingly choose the most appropriate program for them, logically building on their current skill and knowledge levels.
+- They use these scores for analyzing and understanding the students/prospective students' abilities and skills and accordingly choose the most appropriate program for them, logically building on their current skill and knowledge levels.

-- The basic ASSET test Math section called the Numerical Skills is a test of skills required for almost all programs, and is one of the most commonly administered tests.
+- The basic Math section called the Numerical Skills is a test of skills required for almost all programs, and is one of the most commonly administered tests.

 - The Advanced Mathematics tests are administered to those candidates whose skills in Math need to be determined for their course requirements.

-To summarize, the ASSET test Math portion is not only useful for enrolling into Math programs alone, but for other programs as well, where the basic arithmetic skills play a vital role.
-In addition, the ASSET test Math section scores, like the other ASSET part scores, help you better realize your strengths and weaknesses in the Math domain and accordingly work on improving yourself.
+To summarize, this portion is not only useful for enrolling into Math programs alone, but for other programs as well, where the basic arithmetic skills play a vital role.
+In addition, the scores of this section, like the other sections, help you better realize your strengths and weaknesses in the Math domain and accordingly work on improving yourself.

-This portion includes some of the important placement tests in the ASSET test series.
+This portion includes some of the important placement tests in the test series.
 Depending on your choice of program, the requirements of the program and the institution, you may be required to take up all or any of these tests.
-Hence, appropriate focus should be given to Mathematics while gearing up for the ASSET test.
+Hence, appropriate focus should be given to Mathematics while gearing up for this test.

 Terms and Conditions